Last Updated on August 31, 2021 by Thinkster

 Have you heard of the “summer slide”?
 The term refers to when kids lose some of their academic gains from the school year over the summer, and it’s a very real thing for many students.

-The subject where the loss occurs can vary, but math is a common area to lose some ground in, as many students – and their parents – don’t always see how math exists or is beneficial outside of the classroom.
+The subject where the loss occurs can vary.
+Math is a common area to lose some ground in, as many students – and their parents – don’t always see how math exists or is beneficial outside of the classroom.

 A math help app, along with an online math tutor, can ensure that your student regularly practices math activities during the summer and stays on track as they head into the next school year, while still allowing your family the flexibility to enjoy the summer months.

-According to this article on the Harvard Graduate School of Education’s website, students lose approximately 2.6 months of math learning over the summer, and teachers have to use class time to make up for the loss, preventing them from moving forward.
+According to this article on the Harvard Graduate School of Education’s website, students lose approximately 2.6 months of math learning over the summer.
+Teachers then have to use class time in the fall to make up for the loss, slowing them from moving forward and teaching new topics.

 The article goes on to say that many people don’t realize math’s impact outside of the classroom, and parents may be less inclined to practice math at home.